scheerio/slack-links-site-generator/README.md

 - `npm i`
 - `npm start`
 7. Woohoo!
 You should see all the links in the React app.
 8. Ready to deploy the site?
-I recommended using [Vercel](https://vercel.com/).
+I recommend using [Vercel](https://vercel.com/) to quickly deploy from your forked repo.
 9. Want to update with more links?
 Follow steps 3-5 again (especially step 5!).
 The current_links.json file will automatically update with existing and new links combined.

 Run into any issues?
 Feel free to reach out to me: benjackscheer@gmail.com